California Forklift Accident Lawyers

 Accidents happen for a variety of reasons.
 Using heavy machinery, including forklifts, is dangerous, and the misuse of these machines can lead to serious injuries or death.
 OSHA provides guidance to companies regarding the dangers of using forklifts.
 Failing to follow these rules can cause a critical injury.

 Holding employers, drivers, manufacturers, and other potential defendants accountable for causing accidents is an important part of our legal system.
-Some of the more common causes of forklift accidents that typically entitle victims to compensation are discussed below.
+Some of the more common causes of forklift accidents that provide grounds for victims to seek compensation are discussed below.

 Failure To Maintain Equipment